 The best way to do this is to maintain a Social Calendar.
 The way that pros go about it is to build a bank of content that’s ready to publish at the touch of a button, so they can get on with other things.
 It’s easy to get caught up and fall behind on social activity, this prevents that.

 Ecommerce pros also make sure that they build strong campaign content into their Social Calendar around important retail dates, like Valentine’s, Black Friday, or Christmas.
 They’ll start ramping things up a month before the big date, to make sure they stand out in their audience’s minds as a place to get great discounts or other enticing offers.

 All in all, the more consistent you are with posting interesting content, the more you’re building a solid foundation for a loyal following.
-And once you gain a customer’s loyalty, they will also recommend you to their colleagues, friends, and family.
+And once you gain a customer’s loyalty, with useful content and promotions like a Customer Loyalty Program, they will also recommend you to their colleagues, friends, and family.

 The whole point of social media is communication, which is a two-way street.
 Put time aside each day, even if it’s twenty minutes, to respond to your audience when they comment or like your posts.
 While being professional of course, show people you’re not just a cold business entity.
 Be a human being they can relate to.

 It also goes without saying that you definitely don’t want to react angrily if you get any trolling behavior, because that only encourages such behavior.
 Always be polite, and own up to any mistakes you may have made.
 If you can calm an angry customer, people will be impressed by your integrity.
 Social alchemy is a powerful thing.